ParadiseBotList/ModTools/README.md

 The bot is highly configurable.
 You can specify what punishment a user should recieve after x amount of toxic messages. e.g. Deleting every toxic message and muting a user after every 5 toxic messages.

-> The TensorFlow.js toxicity model, which classifies text according to whether it exhibits offensive attributes (i.e. profanity, sexual explicitness).
+> The TensorFlow.js toxicity model, is a model which classifies text according to whether it exhibits offensive attributes (i.e. profanity, sexual explicitness).